cheshire3/cheshire3/docs/source/tutorial/indexes.rst

 terms in the :py:class:`~cheshire3.baseObjects.IndexStore` referenced in the :ref:`config-paths` section.

-Finally, in the first example, we have a setting called 's
+Finally, in the first example, we have a setting called ``sortStore``.
+If this is given, then the system will create a map of record to term for the :py:class:`~cheshire3.baseObjects.Index` to allow the term to be quickly retrieved for the purposes of sorting a :py:class:`~cheshire.baseObjects.ResultSet`.
+For detailed information about available settings for :py:class:`~cheshire3.baseObjects.Index`\ es see the :ref:`Index Configuration, Settings section<config-indexes-settings>`.